doonze/EmbyUpdate/README.md

 ```
 (Or anything based on them.
 If you want to modify the code it should work on any distro)

-### ** For any Distro but Debian/Ubuntu/Mint you have to chage the distro varable as it's set to Debian flavors by default **

-### ** You can choose to install beta or stable.
-Default is stable.
-To change to installing betas change the "installbeta" variable to True.

 ### Script Logic Flow

 1. Script will test to see if config file exist.
 If it doesn't it will notify user they must run the config creator and exit.
 Once the config has been setup the script will move on to installing the latest Emby version.